siriusctrl/UniPublic/CS/week5.md

 - Definition
   - The sender needs to control its send rate according to the congestion state of the network
   - Maximum Segment Size(MSS)
-    - The maximum allowable size of the data field in a segment
+    - Maximum number of segments that you could send.
   - Round-trip Time (RTT)
     - The time that a segment is sent to the receiver and its ACK is sent back to the sender.
   - Transmission Round